Reviewed by Whitney White, MS CMHC, NCC., LPC

 Take The Borderline Personality Disorder Test Screening

 After reading the symptoms of quiet borderline personality disorder, you might wonder, “could I have BPD?”
 If you’re searching the web for a “high functioning personality disorder test” or “high functioning borderline personality disorder test,” this test may benefit you, though again, no presentation of BPD is any less serious.
 Although it is never to be used as a replacement for a diagnosis, the Mind Diagnostics borderline personality disorder screening test can help you gain some insight into your symptoms, and it might just be the first step to reaching out for help.
-It’s free and confidential, and you’ll be able to access your results via email directly after taking the test.

 Click here to take the mind diagnostics borderline personality disorder screening test.